 3.2.11The PTO shall be responsible for managing their own transmission works, protection, substation control co-ordination, and determining co-ordination requirements across the ownership boundary to the CATO at the CATO Transmission Interface Site.
 Should the CATO fail to carry out any necessary co-ordination requirements identified by the PTO then the PTO shall report the matter to the ONP.

 3.2.12For each new grid connection or change to CATO Equipment, the PTO and The Company shall produce the relevant parts of a Compliance Monitoring Statement.
-This shall be produced in accordance with Appendix A1 and shall cover all areas of Compliance that need to be satisfied prior to issue of an Permission to Load (PtL) or FON (as appropriate).
+This shall be produced in accordance with Appendix A1 and shall cover all areas of Compliance that need to be satisfied prior to issue of a Permission to Load (PtL) or FON (as appropriate).
 The PTO and The Company shall then provide The CATO with copies of the Compliance Monitoring Statement.

 3.2.13The CATO shall provide the technical and non-technical data and information set out in Appendix A1 and the relevant CATO Connection Schedule (STCP 18-5 Appendix A).
 The CATO shall forward the appropriate technical data and information to the PTO.
 For the avoidance of doubt the data provided to the PTO shall include, but not be limited to, any data required for design and development of their Transmission System (Data requirements are contained in, but not limited to STCPs 12-1 & 18-5), network models and dynamic models, and shall be provided in accordance with Appendix A1.